 - Only necessary information regarding the approved accommodation will be shared with the instructor; no medical history or other sensitive information regarding the student will be released.

-A student whose disability accommodation request is denied or adjusted may submit an appeal in writing to the University Provost.
-The appeal must be made within fifteen (15) days of the accommodation being denied and should be emailed to email@example.com.
+A student whose disability accommodation request is denied or adjusted may submit an appeal to the Office of the Provost.
+The appeal must be made within fifteen (15) days of the accommodation being denied and should be submitted using the official Academic Appeal Request form in the campus.
+The form is located under the Academic Plan & Forms menu, under University Forms.
+Please select “Other” as your appeal category and type and include your request in the space provided.
+You may also attach documentation to the form.

 Documentation to support a request for disability accommodation must be provided by the student and at the student’s expense.
 Such documentation must follow the guidelines listed below: